ALMAB-DC: Active Learning, Multi-Armed Bandits, and Distributed Computing for Sequential Experimental Design and Black-Box Optimization: Case Studies and Performance Analysis

+The candidate set consists of an $8 \times 8$ equally spaced grid (64 points).
+The objective is to identify $x^*$ using at most $N = 20$ sequential evaluations starting from four corner observations.
+Success is declared when the final simple regret satisfies $r_T < 1.0\,\%$.

-\paragraph{ALMAB-DC configuration.} The GP surrogate uses an RBF kernel (length-scale 1.5, signal variance 0.9, noise $\sigma_n = 0.18$).
-Sequential UCB ($\beta = 2.0$) drives the acquisition, and the distributed batch-selection layer uses Kriging believer updates with a diversity penalty to ensure parallel workers cover distinct dose regions.
-Runs start from four space-filling observations ($x \in \{0, 2, 5.5, 8\}$) and proceed for ten wall-clock rounds.
+\paragraph{ALMAB-DC configuration.} The GP surrogate uses an RBF kernel (length-scale $\ell = 0.30$, signal variance $\sigma_f^2 = 16.0$, noise $\sigma_n = 3.2$) with UCB acquisition ($\beta = 2.0$).
+For $K > 1$ parallel experiments the Kriging Believer diversity penalty prevents redundant proposals in the same grid neighborhood per round.

-\paragraph{Baselines.} We compare against Equal Spacing (systematic dose cycling), Random (uniform random selection), D-optimal (sequential design maximizing the determinant of the Fisher information matrix for the logistic model), and Pure BO (GP-UCB without the MAB arm-diversity layer).
-D-optimal design is included as a classical statistical comparator: unlike the utility-based ALMAB-DC criterion, it targets parameter information in the underlying logistic dose-- response curves rather than direct optimization of net clinical benefit.
+\paragraph{Baselines.} We compare against: \textbf{Equal Spacing} (raster-order systematic scan of the $8 \times 8$ grid), \textbf{D-optimal} sequential design (maximizing the Fisher information matrix determinant for the Gaussian surface model), \textbf{Random} (uniform random grid selection), and \textbf{Sequential BO} (GP-UCB without the MAB diversity layer).

+\paragraph{Results.} Table~\ref{tab:caseP1} summarizes results over $R = 2{,}000$ independent replicates.
+ALMAB-DC (UCB) achieves the lowest median final simple regret ($0.18\,\%$) and the highest success rate ($85.4\,\%$), significantly outperforming all baselines ($p < 0.001$, Bonferroni-corrected Mann--Whitney $U$ tests).
+Sequential BO trails closely ($78.0\,\%$), confirming that the MAB diversity layer contributes an additional $7\,\mathrm{pp}$ improvement by preventing repeated near-optimal proposals.
+D-optimal design achieves a moderate success rate ($57.2\,\%$) despite its statistical optimality for regression estimation, because its information-based criterion does not directly target the response maximum.

+Figure~\ref{fig:caseP1rsm} illustrates the convergence trajectories and distributed scaling advantage.
+Panel~(a) shows the true yield surface with the initial corner observations and the true optimum.
+Panel~(b) shows median simple regret versus evaluation index for sequential methods ($K=1$): ALMAB-DC converges below $r_t = 1\,\%$ by evaluation~14, approximately three evaluations ahead of D-optimal and six ahead of Equal Spacing.
+Panel~(c) demonstrates distributed speedup: at $K=2$ the rounds-to-threshold drops from 17 to 10; at $K=4$ it drops further to 7, giving effective speedups of $1.70\times$ and $2.43\times$ respectively.